 Day 7 - Agios Emilianos

 Another beautiful morning on a Greek island, another beautiful morning hike!
 Today we'll trek clear across the island, marveling at the vistas that seem to open up every few minutes.
 The trail winds through rocky island landscape is dotted with junipers, eventually leading to the stunningly beautiful beach of Emilianos, named for the tiny monastery perched on an equally tiny islet just offshore.
 Here we'll enjoy our well-deserved beach party, with food, drinks, and of course, the sea!
 Later in the afternoon our private boat will transport us back to Yialos town and our hotel.
+If time permits we’ll stop along the way and have a swim break in a deserted cove.

 Tonight, we'll enjoy a marvelous farewell dinner at a fun little restaurant in the town.
 Prepare yourself for an evening of good wine, great food, and lots of laughs.
 We'll be reliving all of the adventures we had, exchanging addresses and photos, and planning our next vacation!